SachaCor/Architecture-Optimisation/bnn_pynq/README.md

 # Finite-dimensions Neural networks training

 This repo contains a Pytorch implementation for training networks for the paper Architectural Optimisation in Deep Neural Networks.
-Tests of a theoretically inspired method. by Sacha Cormenier, Gianluca Manzan, Paolo Branchini and Pierluigi Contucci.
+Tests of a theoretically inspired method.
+By Sacha Cormenier, Gianluca Manzan, Paolo Branchini and Pierluigi Contucci.

 ---